Scripta-Qumranica-Electronica/Scrollery-website/docs/SETUP.md

 ##### `npm run dev`

+In order to use this option, you must first configure an Apache server that to serve the `index.html` file at the root of this project and is capable of serving Perl CGI scripts from `resources/cgi-bin`.
+If you don't want to this this, consider using the following option instead (`npm start`).

 All files are watched for changes and rebuilt on changes.
 Open up the application from wherever you configured your server (e.g., `http://localhost`).

 ##### `npm start`

-Utilizes `webpack-dev-server` to achieve hot module reloading.
-All files are watched and code rebuilt on changes; the changes will show up immediately without needing to refresh the browser.
+Utilizes `webpack-hot-middleware` to achieve hot module reloading for all client-side assets.
+All files are watched and code rebuilt on changes; the changes will show up as soon as the Webpack build completes, without needing to refresh the browser.

 Open up `http://localhost:9090` after running the command.
-This will run all requests to the Perl CGI scripts, bypassing your localhost.
+This will run all requests to the Perl CGI scripts, bypassing your localhost (thus, it is not necessary to configure an Apache server!).

 ##### `npm run prod`

-For production builds—which minify the assets, remove source maps, etc.—run ```npm run prod```.
+For production builds—which minify the assets, remove source maps, etc.—run `npm run prod`.
 This is not suitable for development purposes.

 ### Testing in Browser

-After starting the development server with `npm run dev` or `npm start` and launching the SQE database Docker container, you can access the website at localhost:9090.
+After starting the development server with `npm run dev` or `npm start` and launching the SQE database Docker container, you can access the website at `localhost:9090`.
 A default user for testing has already been installed to the database; the user name is `test` and the password is `asdf`.